Algorithmic-Alignment-Lab/openTAMP-legacy/README.md

 ## Verify planning

-Try running `python opentamp/src/test_grip_det.py` from the root of the repository, and if this script successfully completes and displays a short video at the end, your installation is correct!
+Try running `python opentamp/src/test_grip_det.py` from the *root of the repository*, and if this script successfully completes and displays a short video at the end, your installation is correct!

 This should take under a minute to run.